 Step 5: Professional Interview

-After the preparation and submission of the required evidence, the next process is a professional interview where the candidate will be invited for the interview via Skype or similar video-conference arrangements.
+After the preparation and submission of the required evidence, the next step is a professional interview, where the candidate will be invited for the interview via Skype or similar video-conference arrangements.
 The main purpose of this process is to verify and check all the evidence that candidates submitted during the chartered evidence process.
-During this process, the assessor will ask questions related to evidence to investigate the validation of the evidence that the candidates submitted.
+During this process, the assessor will ask questions related to evidence to investigate the validity of the evidence that the candidates submitted.

-Note that before attending the interview, candidates need to undergo the ethical guidelines provided by Engineers Australia.
+Note that before attending the interview, candidates need to follow the ethical guidelines provided by Engineers Australia.